DelroyGayle/RockPaperScissorsLizardSpockVersion1/README.md

 Rock-Paper-Scissors-Lizard-Spock is a fun game for both adults and children.
 It is based upon the original centuries-old game of ***Rock-Paper-Scissors*** To quote [Wikipedia](https://en.wikipedia.org/wiki/Rock_paper_scissors)
-> ***Rock-Paper-Scissors*** is is an [intransitive](https://en.wikipedia.org/wiki/Intransitive_game) hand game], usually played between two people, in which each player simultaneously forms one of three shapes with an outstretched hand.
+> ***Rock-Paper-Scissors*** is an [intransitive](https://en.wikipedia.org/wiki/Intransitive_game) hand game], usually played between two people, in which each player simultaneously forms one of three shapes with an outstretched hand.
 These shapes are "rock" (a closed fist), "paper" (a flat hand), and "scissors" (a fist with the index finger and middle finger extended, forming a V).

 Therefore, this version of the game, ***Rock-Paper-Scissors-Lizard-Spock*** incorporates two new shapes namely Lizard and Spock.
 <br>To quote [Wikipedia](https://en.wikipedia.org/wiki/Rock_paper_scissors)